ljanda/tabulka/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# dinner.table()
+# tabulka()

-The goal of dinner.table() is to make some nice tables.
+The goal of tabulka() is to make some nice tables.

 ## Installation

-You can install dinner.table from github with:
+You can install tabulka from github with:

 ``` r
 # install.packages("devtools")